 - Fried smoked crispy bacon

-- Pan-fried mushrooms
+- Pan-fried mushrooms (or porcini mushrooms)

 - Ham

-- Tomato (cook along with the cabbage)
+- Tomato (cooked along with the cabbage)

 Top tips